The message of Labor Day is diverse and consistent with how a person views it one way or the other. But historically,

 While the American worker did the actual work,(which is their function in the schema of manufacturing), what was marginalized was the role of the entrepreneur/owner who risked his own money to bankroll production of any product.
 Without this role, will there be anything manufactured?
 While history proves a strained relationship (3) between management(owner) and labor, at its’ worse, nothing is produced without this cohesion to reach their goals.
 Indeed, they have to work together.

 The ONE we should not forget, the real “creator” of the product?

-While all of us pay tribute on Labor Day to the American worker , “did so much of the nation’s strength, freedom, and leadership — “ really come from them?,
+While all of us pay tribute on Labor Day to the American workers because they “did so much of the nation’s strength, freedom, and leadership — “ did these really come from them?,